Albert Ellis (prospector): Biography

 Following World War I, Nauru became a mandate of Australia, New Zealand and the United Kingdom, the countries appointed the British Phosphate Commission to manage the extraction and export of phosphate from Nauru.
 Ellis was appointed the BPC for New Zealand.
-The native population were left to the horrors of Japanese occupation in the Second World War, and then subsequently moved to the island of Rabi, since their home island had by now been completely destroyed by the mining operation instigated by Ellis.
+The native population were left to the horrors of Japanese occupation in the Second World War.
+Despite efforts to relocate Nauruans due to the environmental destruction instigated by Ellis's discovery of phosphate, Nauru remains their home.

 In the 1928 New Year Honours, Ellis was appointed a Companion of the Order of St Michael and St George, and in the 1938 King's Birthday Honours was created a Knight Bachelor.
 Ellis wrote a book about the history of the Pacific phosphate islands, his discovery and subsequent development of the phosphate industry on the islands, Ocean Island and Nauru — their Story was published in Australia in 1935.